emil0r/reverie/reverie-core/README.md

 # reverie-core

-A Clojure library designed to ... well, that part is up to you.
+The core for reverie/CMS.
+Mostly protocols and other non-specific implementation details.

 ## Usage

-FIXME
+Use together with reverie-sql and optionally reverie-batteries.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014-2015 Emil Bengtsson

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.